hotblack86/Custom_TF-JazzMine/README.md

-Welcome to JazzMine, a Javascript testing framework that may share some common features with Jazmin.
+Welcome to JazzMine, a Javascript testing framework that may share some common features with Jasmine.